“Fritz Ascher: Themes and Variations”

 334 Amsterdam Ave, New York, NY, United States

-“Identity, Art and Migration” investigates the experience of seven Jewish European artists who were forced to abandon their country of origin, or remain in hiding for years, in response to Nazi policies in effect from 1933 to 1945.
+“Identity, Art and Migration” investigates the experience of eight Jewish European artists who were forced to abandon their country of origin, or remain in hiding for years, in response to Nazi policies in effect from 1933 to 1945.
 These six artists: Anni Albers, Friedel Dzubas, Eva Hesse, Rudi Lesser, Lily Renée and Arthur Szyk emigrated to the United States, while one, Fritz Ascher, stayed behind in Germany, hiding in a basement for three years.
 These artists’ lives and work address the multi-layered concept of identity and the particulars of its expression from slightly different angles.
-We invite you to explore with us how these wrenching experiences affected their sense of who they were, and the art they made.
-ENTER ONLINE [...]
+We invite you to explore with us how these wrenching experiences affected their sense of who they were, and the art they made. [...]

 ONLINE